-Longwood University Information Technology Support Services reserves the right to alter any part of this publication at any time.
+Longwood University's Digital Education Collaborative office and the Office of Information Technology Services reserve the right to alter any part of this publication at any time.

 Printing Services offers faxing service for students.

 All Longwood students are provided with basic cable service.

 For questions concerning cable TV service or to report a problem please contact Shentel at 1-855-267-7289